saidulIslam1602/MaritimeIQ_Platform/docs/REALTIME-IMPLEMENTATION.md

 ## Conclusion

-The real-time maritime data analytics system provides Havila Kystruten with comprehensive visibility into fleet operations, environmental compliance, and passenger services.
+The real-time maritime data analytics system provides comprehensive visibility into fleet operations, environmental compliance, and passenger services.
 The system's scalable architecture ensures reliable performance while delivering actionable insights for operational excellence and regulatory compliance.

 The implementation leverages Azure's cloud-native services for high availability, security, and performance, while providing an intuitive dashboard interface for real-time monitoring and decision-making.